Pre-modern human migration: Colonial empires

 European Colonialism from the 16th to the early 20th centuries led to an imposition of a European colonies in many regions of the world, particularly in the Americas, South Asia, Sub-Saharan Africa and Australia, where European languages remain either prevalent or in frequent use as administrative languages.
-Major human migration before the 18th century was largely state directed.
+Major human migration before the 18th century was largely state directed, although some private companies were involved.
 For instance, Spanish emigration to the New World was limited to settlers from Castile who were intended to act as soldiers or administrators.
-Mass immigration was not encouraged due to a labour shortage in Europe (of which Spain was the worst affected by a depopulation of its core territories in the 17th century).
+Mass immigration was not encouraged due to a labour shortage in Spain (of which Spain was the worst affected in Europe by a depopulation of its core territories in the 17th century).

 Europeans also tended to die of tropical diseases in the New World in this period and for this reason England, France and Spain preferred using slaves as free labor in their American possessions.
 Many historians attribute a change in this pattern in the 18th century to population increases in Europe.

 However, in the less tropical regions of North America's east coast, large numbers of religious dissidents, mostly English Puritans, settled during the early 17th century.
 Spanish restrictions on emigration to Latin America were revoked and the English colonies in North America also saw a major influx of settlers attracted by cheap or free land, economic opportunity and the continued lure of religious toleration.